Infineon/mtb-example-ota-mqtt/README.md

 5. Edit the *\<OTA_MQTT>/configs/ota_app_config.h* file to configure your OTA MQTT application:

-   1. Modify the connection configuration such as `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` macros to match the settings of your Wi-Fi network.
+   1. Modify the connection configuration, such as `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY` macros to match the settings of your Wi-Fi network.

-       > **Note:** If you are using the local MQTT broker (e.g Mosquitto broker), make sure that the device running the MQTT local broker and the kit are connected to the same network.
+       > **Note:** If you are using the local MQTT broker (e.g., Mosquitto broker), ensure that the device running the MQTT local broker and the kit are connected to the same network.

    2. Modify the value of the `MQTT_BROKER_URL` macro to your custom endpoint on the **Settings** page of the AWS IoT console.
 This has the format `abcdefg1234567.iot.<region>.amazonaws.com`.